Alessine/ecoinvent_auto_viz/README.md

 Project description
 -------------------
 Organisations increasingly look to understand the end-to-end impact a product has on the environment.
 For this purpose, ecoinvent provides a comprehensive life cycle assessment database to thousands of companies such as Toyota, Lego and Procter & Gamble as well as government organisations and universities.
 Though the data sets are comprehensible on their own, the underlying calculations and methods used to estimate environmental impacts can be complex and overwhelming to understand for most people.

-In this project, Angela Niederberger and Sarah Dutschke helped ecoinvent make their holistic reports more user friendly by adding data visualisations representing the impacts and network structure of production chains.
+In this project, Angela Niederberger and Sarah Dutschke helped ecoinvent make their holistic reports more user friendly by adding data visualizations representing the impacts and network structure of production chains.
 The main challenges were to make those visualisations fit for about 60’000 diverse data sets in a uniform way, displaying only the most relevant information statically.
 The python script produced in this project will be integrated into ecoinvent’s automatic pdf generator, thereby reaching thousands of clients.

 Project Milestones
 -------------------